 Pros: Large Capacity, Durability, Feature Packed, Suspension

 *Best Small Hiking Backpack*

 We love to shop at REI and love the gear the design.
-It’s often a great value and we’ve personally used their backpacks for years.
-The Co-Op Flash Pack is made out of ripstop nylon and is a great 45 L trekking backpack for both men and women.
+It’s often high value, and we’ve personally used their backpacks for years.
+The Co-Op Flash Pack is made out of ripstop nylon and is an excellent 45 L trekking backpack for both men and women.
 With 45L it’s manageable for a gear-heavy day hike or even an overnight.
-The REI compression technology helps keep your belongings up and in to help your balance, stability, and posture while hiking.
-Its super lightweight frame is great and really appreciated on the trail.
+The REI compression technology helps keep your belongings up and in to improve your balance, stability, and posture while hiking.
+Its super lightweight frame is exceptional and appreciated on the trail.

 There are attachment loops on the front to allow ice axes, poles, and other tools to be stored as well as snappable water bottle pockets on the hip belt.
 The mesh back panel allows for airflow keeping you cooler when walking in the sun and the removable top lid offers customizable pack volume.
 We think this pack is perfect for those on a long weekend hiking trip in the mountains or on cross-country trails and has even been named the “Best Women’s Fit” backpack by Backpacker Magazine.

 Weight: 2 lbs.
 12 oz.

 Cons: Too small for any longer than three days

 Arc-teryx needs no introduction as they’re well known for their top of the line gear.
 The Bora is the most expensive pack on this list and probably the most robust with a wide range of features.
 It’s a workhorse of a bag and super tough, but you pay good money for that with a price tag over $500.
 It’s a great pack meant to handle a heavy load and will appreciate for multiday objectives in mountaineering conditions.
 If you carry climbing ropes, harness, crampons, helmets, and an ice axe lightweight backpacks are not a tremendous option.